FacuBotta/FacuBotta/README.md

 # Hi World!! 👋

 ### About me 😊
 Hello!
-I'm a student in web development.
-Currently, I'm studying at ADRAR training center in Montpellier.
-I've done small freelance jobs and I'm continuously learning!
-Right now, I'm focusing on React and Node.js, but I have solid knowledge in HTML, CSS, and SQL.
-I also have knowledge in PHP, Python, and Arduino.
-Additionally, I'm always testing out new technologies like Tailwind, Astro, Vite, Next.js, etc!
+I'm Facu, a junior web developer based in Montpellier, France.
+I'm passionate about JavaScript and love exploring new frameworks and tools.
+I have strong skills in HTML, CSS, and SQL, and I'm currently focused on building full-stack applications using React and Node.js.

+I’ve worked on small freelance projects and I'm always studying and experimenting with new technologies like Tailwind CSS, Vite, Astro, and Next.js.
+I also have experience with PHP, Python, and Arduino.

+I’m constantly learning and pushing my skills forward!

 Every time I start a new project, I easily lose track of time, spending hours and hours in front of the computer until it's completed 😄 ⚡⚡⚡⚡.
 ### My stack!
 (It isn't all in my pocket but I'm always learning about)